neandertech/smithy4s-fetch/README.md

   - [Contributing](#contributing)
   <!--toc:end-->

-A [Smithy4s](https://disneystreaming.github.io/smithy4s/) client backend for [Scala.js](https://www.scala-js.org/), utilising [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) directly, without introducing a http4s/cats dependency.
+An _experimental_ [Smithy4s](https://disneystreaming.github.io/smithy4s/) client backend for [Scala.js](https://www.scala-js.org/), utilising [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) directly, without introducing a http4s/cats dependency.

 The purpose of this library is to provide users of Smithy4s backend services a more lightweight client for the frontend – if your Scala.js frontend is not using Cats/Cats-Effect based libraries, you can communicate with your Smithy4s backend directly using Fetch, **reducing bundle size by as much as 50% in some instances**.

 The library is currently only available for Scala 3, but we will welcome contributions cross-compiling it to 2.13 – it should be very easy.
+API surface is very minimal and designed for binary compatible evolution, so after initial round of testing and gathering community feedback, we plan to release 1.0.0 and start checking binary/Tasty compatibility for each release.

 ## Installation